 The vast majority of us will always find it a challenge.
 You can take a course of lessons to specifically help improve your writing e.g. our Spanish courses in Birmingham, or you can do self-study.
 Anyone who finds it a pleasure and a breeze, count yourself lucky.

-Writing is so important because it is one of those skills that language learners need to use the most.
-If you work in a multinational corporation who does business with the Spanish-speaking world, you will be au fait with the need to send colleagues across the globe e-mails outlining ideas, proposals and decisions taking place in the business – very often in a different language to your native one.
+Writing is so important because it is one of those skills that Spanish learners need to use the most.
+If you work in a multinational corporation who does business with the Spanish-speaking world, you will be au fait with the need to send colleagues across the globe e-mails outlining ideas, proposals and decisions taking place in the business – very often in a different language to your native one i.e. Spanish!

 Writing, like the other skills (reading, speaking, and listening) is a macro skill and it has a number of sub-skills.
 More importantly, it stands out from the other skills in that it is a skill which as to be “taught” and “learnt” (Harmer 2004).
 Jeremy Harmer – a renowned author in language learning and teaching – explains in the first chapter of his book How To Teach Writing that speaking and listening are natural inbuilt skills but writing is artificial, as it has to be acquired.